thuyjvaan/league_of_legends_analysis/README.md

 | 36 | ESPORTSTMNT01_2690227 | True               | False      | Blue   | top        | Renekton   |     nan |     nan |     nan |     nan |     nan |         1972 | True     |       3 |        2 |         7 |          14 |            5 |             0 |             0 |             0 |            0 |            0 |          nan |             nan |                  nan |            nan |                nan |            18 | 0.5477 |             6 | 0.1826 |                   15 |            38 | 1.1562 |       14070 |         9771 |       12950 |    nan |   nan |        304 |           284 |             20 |                     nan |                       nan | 9.2495 |       3412 |     5065 |       96 |           3359 |         5053 |           92 |             53 |           12 |            4 |           0 |             0 |            0 |               0 |                 0 |                0 |       5856 |     7759 |      146 |           4952 |         7674 |          142 |            904 |           85 |            4 |           2 |             0 |            0 |               0 |                 0 |                0 |

 ### Univariate Analysis
-One of the most important stats regarding the performance of players in a game is 'kills', which reveals the Below is the histogram representing the distribution of the 'xpat15' column and some relevant descriptive stats:
+One of the most important stats regarding the performance of players in a game is `kills`, which indicates how well a player is perfroming compared to their opponents.
+Below is the histogram representing the distribution of the `xpat15` column and some relevant descriptive stats:

 <iframe